Bigfootmech/Factorio-Blueprint-Editor/docs/README.md

   -- You should see it moving in "real time".
   -- Use "Shift" to move items further.

+ - Rotate the "selection" (if rotatable in game) by using the R, and Shift-R keys

  - Press "CAPS LOCK" to "anchor" your blueprint to the "selection".
 When placing, your blueprint will now orientate around that (rather than in the centre of the blueprint)